unisonweb/oldblog/_posts/2015-05-05-open-source.markdown

 post_author: Paul Chiusano
 ---

 Code is [up on GitHub](https://github.com/unisonweb/platform).
-There's also a [gitter.im chat room](https://gitter.im/unisonweb/platform) if you'd like to come say hello.
-More info to come!
+The README there has much more information, and there's also a [gitter.im chat room](https://gitter.im/unisonweb/platform) if you'd like to come say hello.